bekk/bekk-christmas/post/talks/code-in-presentations.md

 calendar: talks
 post_year: 2020
 post_day: 8
-title: Code in presentations
+title: Showing code in presentations
-ingress: At Bekk we do a lot of sharing, both internally and at conferences.
-  Being a tech-company it is inevitable that we will have to show code in our presentations at some point, which often leads to the question; how do I make my code look good in presentations?
+ingress: Showing the audience a snippet of code can be an easy way of getting a complex concept across.
+Bekk being a tech-company it is inevitable that we will have to show code in our presentations at some point, which often leads to the question; how do I make my code look good?
 authors:
   - Håvard Hvassing
 ---